The “extraordinary solution” .. Why is Japan calling on its youth to consume more alcohol?

 A Washington Post report highlighted the “unusual solution” that Japanese officials have found to their financial problems, and according to the newspaper report, is to encourage young Japanese to consume more alcohol.

-Amid concern about the demographic transition and the sharp decline in revenue from the so-called “sin tax”, a competition sponsored by the tax agency, entitled “Sake Viva”, called on people between the ages of 20 and 39 to develop “business plans” that help revive Japan’s drinking culture, which has long been an integral part of corporate life in the East Asian country.
+Amid concern regarding the demographic transition and the sharp decline in revenue from the so-called “sin tax”, a competition sponsored by the tax agency, entitled “Sake Viva”, called on people between the ages of 20 and 39 to develop “business plans” that help revive Japan’s drinking culture, which has long been an integral part of corporate life in the East Asian country.

 The Corona pandemic has exacerbated the decline in alcohol consumption in Japan, as the population was eating and drinking much less than usual during the pandemic.
 Although Japan has never gone into a full lockdown, an emergency was declared in Tokyo, and restrictions were imposed that included forcing restaurants and bars to close early.
 At one stage of the epidemic, the sale of alcohol was prohibited in restaurants, and its sale was limited to certain times during the day, according to the newspaper.